Politics for Grown-ups

-Welcome to David Dilworth’s Personal Web-Log or “blog” covering Politics of our Environment, Democracy, Consumer Issues, Personal Privacy, Decision making and well, anything else I feel is important to protecting our lives and even making them better – for our greater Monterey Peninsula and Beyond.
+Welcome to David Dilworth’s sometimes humorous Personal Web-Log or “blog” covering Politics of our Environment, Democracy, Consumer Issues, Personal Privacy, Decision making and well, anything else I feel is important to protecting our lives and even making them better – for our greater Monterey Peninsula and sometimes way beyond.
 These articles are my personal research and opinions – and are independent of all the organizations I am affiliated with.
 Any satire you detect is a bonus.

 This website has been called “Politics for Grown-ups.”
 I consider that a meaningful, worthwhile compliment.

 The problem is that some people make politics gratuitously nasty to intentionally keep nice people away (I won’t mention any names – like Robert Quinn and Bill Kampfe).
-Nice people are rarely greedy, can’t say the same for non-nice people.
+Nice people are rarely greedy, can’t say the same for the few others.

 How to Make Our Community Better – While Avoiding Conflict

-We can do better.
+We can and must do better.
 Somewhat before Rodney King made “Can’t we all get along” famous I coined the phrase “Respectful Disagreement” to inspire people that we can disagree and still work together.

 So the aim of this website is to inform nice folks like you about what is really going on, what is wrong – and what you can do to EASILY fix it.

-The Motto here is “If Monterey Peninsula media competently covered important news – we’d be out of business.”
-Yes, our local media is sadly stunningly superficial, and often viscerally driven in amazingly wrong directions.
+The Motto for this website is “If Monterey Peninsula media competently covered important news – we’d be out of business.”
+Yes, our local media is sadly stunningly superficial, and often viscerally driven in amazingly malignant directions.
 So that’s a challenge to our local currently superficial “media.”
 Go ahead – I invite you, I implore you, I beg you — Make this website irrelevant – report the public interest point of view – so I can do other things.

 President Harry Truman said “I never did give them hell.
 I just told the truth, and they thought it was hell.”

 That might be because I respect sincerity, more than I even knew myself until recently.
-It turns out I have a ton more respect for a political opponent who is sincere — than superficial allies who have no values but falsely claim them for political or personal reasons.
-One County Supervisor, Potter, and two recent Pacific Grove Mayors jump right to mind (Koffman and Cort).
+It turns out I have tons more respect for a political opponent who is sincere, even the greedy ones — than superficial allies who have no values but falsely claim them for political or personal reasons.
+One County Supervisor, Potter, and three recent Pacific Grove Mayors jump right to mind (Koffman, Dan Cort and now Bill Kampf).

 Outlasted all Government and Media

 The good news is how I’ve found a wonderful few, a handful, in all these professions with caring values, stellar integrity and competence.
 Those few help make enduring the rest of them worthwhile.

-The funny thins is – the reverse is usually true: Those who are the most arrogant (e.g. carpetbagging City Managers, agency lawyers, far too often Herald Letter Censors, and yes even some activists) – usually know the least — and exhibit the worst judgment.
+The funny thing is – the reverse is usually true: Those who are the most arrogant (e.g. carpetbagging City Managers, agency lawyers, far too often Herald Letter Censors, and yes, even some self-proclaimed activists) – usually know the least — and exhibit the worst judgment.

 Most of them never learn how people in every facet of our Peninsula politics are a long shot smarter, wiser and know a whole heck of a lot more than our national “leaders” in DC and Sacramento.
 More importantly, our local “backwater rubes” have made some genuine first class legislation locally that are models for the rest of the world.

-You rarely hear of those wonderful people who have been doing good public interest protection longer than I: Janice O’Brien, Darby Worth, Corky Matthews, Robert Greenwood, Neil Agron, Mike Weaver, Steve Brooks, and Rosemary Matson – to name a few local living breathing successful heros for our Peninsula Public Interests.
+You rarely hear of those wonderful people who have been doing good public interest protection longer than I including : Janice O’Brien, Darby Worth, Corky Matthews, Neil Agron, Mike Weaver, and Steve Brooks to name just a few local living breathing successful heros for our Peninsula Public Interests.

 In any case – this blog is for amusement – mine and yours, and perhaps best of all it is interactive – you are encouraged to add your respectful thoughts or ask questions like a Letter to the editor of a newspaper.